 Switch between Your Surface’s Four Different Onscreen Keyboards

-Handwriting: Your Surface also recognizes your handwriting, translating it into text as you write on the screen.
-However, writing or drawing requires a stylus – a type of pen with a special plastic tip.
+Your Surface also recognizes your handwriting, translating it into text as you write on the screen.
+To write on the screen, choose the Handwriting panel.
+Writing or drawing on the panel requires a stylus — a type of pen with a special plastic tip.

-The Surface with Windows 8 Pro includes a stylus, but the Windows RT version doesn’t.
-However, any capacitive stylus (the cheap kind) works on the Surface RT.
+The Surface Pro and Surface Pro 2 include a stylus, but the Surface RT and Surface 2 don’t.
+However, any capacitive stylus (the cheap kind) works on those models.

-Standard keyboard: If you need a standard keyboard, complete with numbers and Function keys across the top, choose this keyboard.
+If you need a full-sized, standard keyboard, complete with numbers and Function keys across the top, choose the Standard keyboard.
 It’s the real deal, complete with the Windows key, the Alt key, and even four arrow keys for navigating menus.

 The Standard keyboard doesn’t include a PrintScreen key.
-To take a screenshot on your Surface, hold down the Windows key on the Surface’s front and press the Volume Down switch on the side.
+To take a screenshot on your Surface, hold down the Windows key on the Surface’s front and press the Volume Down switch in your Surface’s upper-left corner.
 The screenshot appears as a PNG file in your Pictures library’s Screenshots folder.